Supports fat metabolism

 L-carnitine has also been linked to liver health, particularly through its ability to control serum ammonia levels.
 In fact, several studies with hepatic encephalopathy patients have confirmed not only this ability on the part of l-carnitine, but also the ability to improve mental function in this condition as measured by NCT-A, an accepted psychometric test for mental status in such patients.
 As mentioned earlier, l-carnitine supplementation in patients with renal failure has been so extensive that its use has even been advocated by the National Kidney Foundation.
 In one eight-month study, only 3 grams of intravenously administered l-carnitine per week was required to improve left ventricular ejection fraction (which is taxed heavily during renal failure) by more than 30%.
 L-carnitine supplementation has also been studied in HIV-positive patients, both as stand-alone and adjuvant therapy; l-carnitine enhances CD4 immune cells in the former while protecting them in the latter, thus effectively making l-carnitine an immune system enhancer.

 Hyperthyroidism and male infertility have also been subjects for l-carnitine supplementation.
 Since endogenous l-carnitine plays a marginally inhibitory role in the activity of thyroid hormones, it was hypothesized that increasing l-carnitine levels via supplementation would have a positive effect on hyperthyroid patients.
-The hypothesis proved correct in at least one study, where daily doses as low as 2 grams (for 6 months) prevented and reversed symptoms of hyperthyroidism, including the latter’s effect on bone mineralization.
+The hypothesis proved correct in at least one study, where daily doses as low as 2 grams (for six months) prevented and reversed symptoms of hyperthyroidism, including the latter’s effect on bone mineralization.

 Male Fertility and Prenatal Health